 Tools and Technologies for Hybrid Thermal and Electric Grids towards Sector Coupling

-This workshop brings together five projects (HYPERGRYD, HEATflex, MISSION, SUPERP2G, and WEDISTRICT) to discuss synergies and lessons learned within each project related to coupling the hybrid thermal and electric grid sectors.
-After brief project introductions, a roundtable will be followed by questions and answers from the audience.
+This workshop brought together five projects (HYPERGRYD, HEATflex, MISSION, SUPERP2G, and WEDISTRICT) to discuss synergies and lessons learned within each project related to coupling the hybrid thermal and electric grid sectors.
+After brief project introductions, a roundtable was followed by questions and answers from the audience.

 HYPERGRYD aims at developing a set of replicable and scalable cost-effective technical solutions to allow the integration of RES with different dispatchability and intrinsic variability inside Thermal Grids as well as their link with the Electrical Grids, including the development of innovative key components, in parallel with innovative and integrated ICT services formed by a scalable suite of tools for the proper handling of the increased complexity of the systems from building to Local Energy Community (LEC) levels and beyond, accelerate the sustainable transformation, planning, and modernization of District Heating and Cooling (DHC) toward 4th and 5th generation.